mvarshney/simjs-source/docs/request.rst

 * :func:`~Sim.Request.done`: Assign functions that must be called when the request is satisfied.
 * :func:`~Sim.Request.waitUntil`: Set a timeout value to the request.
 If the request is not satisfied within the timeout value, it will be terminated and the entity will be notified.
 * :func:`~Sim.Request.unlessEvent`: Put the request in the wait queue of one or more :ref:`events-events`.
-If any of those events are fired, the request will be terminated and the entity will be notified.
+If any one of those events is fired, the request will be terminated and the entity will be notified.
 * :func:`~Sim.Request.setData`: Assign some user data for this request, which will be returned back when the simulator notifies the entity about the request.
 * :func:`~Sim.Request.cancel`: Cancel the request.